gravitational/teleport/docs/4.1/architecture/teleport_auth.md

-# Teleport Auth
+# Teleport Authentication Service

-This is doc about the Teleport Authentication Service and Certificate Management.
+This document outlines the Teleport Authentication Service and Certificate Management.
 It explains how Users and Nodes are identified and granted access to Nodes and Services.